 Please provide a historical article that explains the fundamentals of microphone operation, that is, how it tranforms a sound wave into an electrical wave.

 Editor's Note: I find that articles written at the dawn of a technology often have the most intelligible explanations.
 Here is an exceptional 1938 article about microphone technology.
-After the article, please view the attached PDF file featuring explanatory line drawings for each microphone type.

 "Microphones Explained for Beginners"

 Published August 1938 in "Radio-Craft" magazine

 ["Radio-Craft" was published from 1929 through 1953.
 Copyright is acknowledged.]

 The five most common types of microphones used for Public Address systems and broadcast radio studio work are: carbon, crystal, condenser, ribbon/velocity, and dynamic/moving coil.
 Each one has its advantages and disadvantages and we shall consider each type in the order named.